tidyverse/tidyverse.org/content/blog/pak-0-6-0/index.md

 date: 2023-08-28
 author: Gábor Csárdi
 description: >
-    pak installs R packages from various sources.
-    This post shows the improvements in system requirements installation on Linux, in the just released pak 0.6.0 version.
+    pak installs R packages from various sources. pak is fast, safe and convenient.
+This post shows the improvements in system requirements support on Linux, in the just released pak 0.6.0 version.

 photo:
   url: https://www.pexels.com/photo/blue-white-orange-and-brown-container-van-163726/